epegasus/Carousel-Slider/README.md

 ## Implementation

+### Step 1
-1) Add following lines, in viewPager's parentView
+Add following lines, in viewPager's parentView

        android:clipChildren="false"
        android:clipToPadding="false"

+### Step 2
-2) Add some horizontal margin/padding in viewPager for preview. `e.g. 40dp`
+Add some horizontal margin/padding in viewPager for preview. `e.g. 40dp`

+### Step 3
-3) Add carousel effect using following line.
+Add carousel effect using following line.
 By default, zoom effect is enabled.
 However, we can disable it by passing `false` as a parameter

         binding.viewPager.addCarouselEffect(enableZoom = false)

+### Step 4
-4) Add an `extension-function` in `object` type class:
+Add an `extension-function` in `object` type class:

        fun ViewPager2.addCarouselEffect(enableZoom: Boolean = true) {
             clipChildren = false    // No clipping the left and right items